Close

 Ileo-anal reservoir (J-pouch or pelvic pouch):The ileo-anal reservoir or pelvic pouch made from the ileum and the rectum and placed inside the body of the pelvis.
 Other names for this include J-pouch, W -pouch and S-pouch depending on the surgical procedure.

 The pouch is connected to the anus.
 Waste passes into the pouch, where it is stored.
 When an urge is felt, the stool is passed through the anus, out of the body.
 The sphincter muscle around the anal opening must be intact to keep the pouch from leaking.
-In most cases at least tow surgeries are required to make the ileo-anal reservoir or pelvic pouch.
+In most cases at least two surgeries are required to make the ileo-anal reservoir or pelvic pouch.

 What happens during the surgical procedure?